 Parental involvement is encouraged and we have a parent coordinator who arranges parent helpers in school.
 The help can be as simple as photocopying or helping with classroom displays, helping with scissors and glue in the younger classes or listening to children read; all these are invaluable to a teacher in a busy classroom.
-In the past we have also used parents' skills and knowledge in music, art and crafts, gardening, cooking, languages and sport so please let us know what you can offer.
+We also welcome parents' who have skills and knowledge in music, art and crafts, gardening, cooking, languages and sport so please let us know what you can offer.